 Continue reading The 6-year rules

-From the start the Local Staff Committee was on G2004’s priority list.
-That is the reason why most of its resources, 4 out of 4,5 secondments, were assured by Generation 2004.
-Before the 2015-2018 term there were 13,75 seconded colleagues from different trade unions and who decided to abandon the ship after G2004 took the steering wheel.
+From the start the Local Staff Committee was on Generation 2004’s priority list.
+That is the reason why most of its resources, 4 out of 4.5 secondments, were assured by Generation 2004.
+Before the 2015-2018 term there were 13.75 seconded colleagues from different trade unions and staff associations and who decided to abandon ship after Generation 2004 took the wheel.

 Together Łukasz Wardyn, the LSC President and Paola Pagliarulo, the LSC Secretary-General (both members of Generation 2004), organised over 40 plenary sessions and 44 meetings of the Bureau of the Local Staff Committee.

-The main challenge was to reform the 26 years internal rules of procedure of the LSC as well as the reform of the Delegations of the LSC (Drivers, Interpreters and Nurseries and Childcare facilities).
+The main challenge was to reform the 26-year-old internal rules of procedure of the LSC as well as the reform of the Delegations of the LSC (drivers, interpreters, nurseries and childcare facilities).

-Additional internal reforms were implemented in order to lay foundation for an efficient and effective well-functioning of the LSC aiming at giving the staff committee back to staff.
-Continue reading Achievements of the Local Staff Committee during the term 2015-2018
+Additional internal reforms were implemented in order to lay the foundation for an efficient and effective well-functioning LSC aiming at giving the staff committee back to staff.
+Continue reading Achievements of the Brussels Local Staff Committee during the term 2015-2018

 …My Head of Unit always told me that my job description is not very important for my CA’s career, because it should only form the basis of my job specification.
 As a result, my job description presents a broad, general, and written statement of a specific job, based on the findings of a job analysis.
 It only includes generic duties, purpose, responsibilities, scope, and general working conditions of a job along with the job’s title, but never my effective, often additional, performed tasks…